Industry Safety Management System

 BLOCK DIAGRAM DESCRIPTION

 In this proposed system, All sensors as the input to the raspberry pi.
 All sensors are connected to the GPIO pins on the raspberry pi.
 The raspberry pi fetches the current values from the MQ6 gas sensor, flame sensor, and temperature sensor using a python program.
-Current is sensed by the current transducer and voltage is sensed by voltage sensor is directly checked across the load.
+Current is sensed by the current transducer and voltage is sensed by the voltage sensor is directly checked across the load.
 If the Gas or Temperature values exceed the critical value appropriate measures are taken by the raspberry pi such as switching on the exhaust fans, signaling alarms, and alert notifications via an IoT.
 The user can even monitor the values through the android application or PC.
-The system consists of Flame, gas, and temperature sensors to display on the LCD screen.
+The system consists of Flame, gas, and temperature sensors displayed on the LCD screen.

 - Raspberry pi